Welcome to University College!

-So, if the above sounds for you please come along to one of our open days https://www.dur.ac.uk/study/ug/visit/postoffer/ we would be delighted to meet you and answer any questions that you may have.
+So, if the above intrigues you – if you’re energized by the opportunity to open your heart, engage your mind, learn from difference, and help shape your living learning community – please visit us during one of our open days https://www.dur.ac.uk/study/ug/visit/postoffer/.
+We would be delighted to meet you and answer any questions you may have.

 University College: COVID-19 update